SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 <br>
 ### Data Preprocessing <a name="linreg-preprocessing"></a>

-For Linear Regression we have certain data preprocessing steps that need to be addressed, including:
+For Linear Regression, certain data preprocessing steps need to be addressed, including:

 * Missing values in the data
 * The effect of outliers